 RSUs generally include a dividend participation right that provides that during vesting periods each RSU is attributed additional RSUs (or fractions thereof) equivalent to any dividends paid on Class A common stock during such period.
-During the nine month periods ended September 30, 2017 and 2016, issuances of RSUs pertaining to such dividend participation rights and respective charges to "retained earnings", net of estimated forfeitures (with corresponding credits to "additional paid-in-capital"), consisted of the following:
+During the nine month periods ended September 30, 2017 and 2016, dividend participation rights required the issuance of 866,914 and 969,054 RSUs, respectively.